 By now, you know what a blog can do for your property management business.
 Blogs give people a reason to visit your website, help you rank higher on search engines, and also establish your company as an authority.
 But, maybe you’re trying to come up with blog topics and you’re not sure where to start or what to talk about.
-Today, we’ll show how you can be a property management blog topic brainstorming machine.
-Follow these steps to come up with enough property management blog topics to last you for the next year.

-It’s a good practice to keep track of the questions people ask you, whether it’s through phone conversations, emails, or the chat function on your website!
+It’s a good practice to keep track of the questions people ask you, whether it’s through phone conversations, emails, social media, or the chat function on your website!
 Gather these questions and answer them in blogs and you’ll realize just how valuable blogging can be for your business.

 If you don’t have a log of questions yet, that’s okay.
 We did a previous video that covers the 5 questions that are most commonly asked of property managers.
 Check that out and you’ll have a good place to start.

 2. Make a List of What You Do